tilo/smarter_csv/README.md

 As the existing CSV libraries didn't fit my needs, I was writing my own CSV processing - specifically for use in connection with Rails ORMs like Mongoid, MongoMapper or ActiveRecord.
 In those ORMs you can easily pass a hash with attribute/value pairs to the create() method.
 The lower-level Mongo driver and Moped also accept larger arrays of such hashes to create a larger amount of records quickly with just one call.

 ### Examples
-#### Example 1: How SmarterCSV processes CSV-files as arrays of hashes:
+#### Example 1a: How SmarterCSV processes CSV-files as array of hashes:
+     Please note how each hash contains only the keys for columns with non-null values.

      $ cat pets.csv
      first name,last name,dogs,cats,birds,fish